-The air flow rate is the most important parameter that influence the equilibrium time, the transfer efficiency, the enclosure-ambient differences in temperature and RH, and the steady state concentration of BVOCs as well.
-Firstly, we tested equilibrium time and transfer efficiency using standard mixtures in the laboratory under 25 °C. The standard mixtures contained representative species emitted from plants, including acetonitrile, acrylonitrile, acrolein, acetone, isoprene, methylacrolein, α-pinene and β-caryophyllene (Table S3); they were prepared in pure nitrogen with mixing ratios of 300-600 ppbv and compressed into a stainless steel canister with a pressure of 40-50 bar in the same way by Rhoderick and Lin (2013) and Mermet et al. (2019).
+The air flow rate is the most important parameter that influences the equilibrium time, the transfer efficiency, the ambient-enclosure differences in temperature and RH, and the steady state concentration of BVOCs as well.
+Firstly, we tested equilibrium time and transfer efficiency using standard mixtures in the laboratory under 25 °C. The standard mixtures contained representative species emitted from plants, including acetonitrile, acrylonitrile, acrolein, acetone, isoprene, methylacrolein, α -pinene, and β -caryophyllene (Table S3); they were prepared in pure nitrogen with mixing ratios of 300-600 ppbv and compressed into a stainless steel canister with a pressure of 40-50 bar in the same way as in Rhoderick and Lin (2013) and Mermet et al. (2019).
 As shown in Fig. 2, this standard gas mixture was released into the chamber at a constant flow rate to simulate the emission of VOCs from enclosed plant branches with a constant emission factor.
-While the equilibrium time was tested at flow rates of 3, 6, 9, 12 and 15 L min-1 (dry air, RH=0 %) in the lab, the transfer efficiency was further tested in the lab with flow rates of 3, 6, 9, 12 and 15 L min-1 and under RH of 20 %, 40 %, 60 %, 80 % and 100 %, respectively.
-The RH of circulating air was adjusted by mixing dry air (RH=0 %) with humidified air (RH=100 %).
+While the equilibrium time was tested at flow rates of 3, 6, 9, 12, and $15 L \text{ min}^{-1}$ (dry air, RH = 0%) in the lab, the transfer efficiency was further tested in the lab with flow rates of 3, 6, 9, 12, and $15 \,\mathrm{L\,min^{-1}}$ and under RH of 20%, 40%, 60%, 80%, and 100%, respectively.
+The RH of circulating air was adjusted by mixing dry air (RH = 0%) with humidified air (RH = 100%).
 All the flow rates were controlled by mass flow controllers (MFCs) (Alicat Scientific, Inc., Tucson, AZ, USA) and calibrated by a soap-membrane flowmeter (Gilian Gilibrator-2, Sensidyne, USA).
-Mixing ratios of each compound in the standard mixture stored in the stainless steel canister were initially measured by PTR-ToF-MS. The standard mixture was mixed with pure dry air and the mixing ratio of each compound (C_I) in this mixed air was measured by PTR-ToF-MS. This mixed air was switched into the camber at a constant flow to simulate BVOCs emissions from enclosed plant branches, and the steady state mixing ratios of each compound (C_2) in the chamber was again measured by PTR-ToF-MS. Transfer efficiency (%) of each compound was then calculated as the ratio of C_2/C_1 .
-Mixing ratios of acetonitrile, acrylonitrile, acrolein, acetone, isoprene, methylacrolein, α-pinene and βcaryophyllene were determined by PTR-ToF-MS with m/z 42.019, 45.015, 57.073, 59.052, 69.060,

-71.040, 137.072 and 204.986, respectively.
+Mixing ratios of each compound in the standard mixture stored in the stainless steel canister were initially measured by PTR-ToF-MS. The standard mixture was mixed with pure dry air and the mixing ratio of each compound (C_1) in this mixed air was measured by PTR-ToF-MS. This mixed air was switched into the camber at a constant flow to simulate BVOC emissions from enclosed plant branches, and the steady-state mixing ratio of each compound (C_2) in the chamber was again measured by PTR-ToF-MS. Transfer efficiency (%) of each compound was then calculated as the ratio of C_2/C_1 .
+Mixing ratios of acetonitrile, acrylonitrile, acrolein, acetone, isoprene, methylacrolein, α -pinene, and β -caryophyllene were determined by PTR-ToF-MS with m/z 42.019, 45.015, 57.073, 59.052, 69.060, 71.040, 137.072, and 204.986, respectively.